 Before we get to the solutions, you need to understand the underlying cause of holding tank odors.
-In the most basic of terms, tank odors are caused when “bad” bacteria inside your black and gray tanks emit hydrogen sulfide, that all-too-familiar methane smell) as they break down your waste!
-If you don't control the aerobic bacteria inside your tank you're bound to have foul smelling, embarrassing odors.
+In the most basic of terms, tank odors are caused when "bad" bacteria (anaerobic bacteria) inside your black and gray tanks emit hydrogen sulfide, that all-too-familiar methane smell) as they break down your waste!
+If you don't control the anaerobic bacteria inside your tank you're bound to have foul smelling, embarrassing odors.
 Luckily, with a solid understanding of what's happening inside your tanks and proper treatment you can eliminate these odors easily and affordably.

 Inside your stomach you’ll find loads of anaerobic bacteria, which is a good thing!
 These bacteria help break down the food you eat and are a crucial part of the digestion process.
 When you go to the bathroom these anaerobic bacteria end up inside your black water tank.
 As they continue to do their job – break down and eliminate solid waste.
 The only problem is that they still emit hydrogen sulfide gas, and because the seals of your holding tanks can sometimes let small amounts of gas seep out of your tanks, you will probably smell these odors.
 This is where your toilet smells are coming from.

 So, the trick to eliminating tank odors is getting rid of anaerobic bacteria.

 By treating your tank with a high-quality holding tank treatment that supplements your tank with good aerobic bacteria you force out those bad anaerobic bacteria and replace them with good aerobic bacteria.
 As we mentioned before, anaerobic bacteria thrive in oxygen-free environments and emit foul smelling hydrogen sulfide gas during the breakdown process.
 Aerobic bacteria, however, thrive in oxygen-rich environments (like inside your holding tanks) and they release only carbon dioxide and water as they break down waste – which leaves your tank contents liquified AND odor free.